Job Interview Questions: Why did you leave this job? exercise

 7.

-A sentence which gives your opinion about a company you left/resigned from, is
+A phrase which gives a positive opinion about the business/organisation you left/resigned from, is

 The company I left was excellent to work for: